odoo/documentation/project/planning/forecast.rst

-    For example: When a user fills in a Timesheet with your Project name (Analytic account), with 10 hours spent, the forecast will display 10 hours in the Estimated Time field.
+    For example: When a user fills in a Timesheet with your Project name (Analytic account), with 10 hours spent, the forecast will display 10 hours in the Effective hours field.

 What are the difference between the views?
 ==========================================